jackwidmorgan/creptstudio/README.md

 # creptstudio
-Report any bugs that you encounter in our project in this repository.
+Report any bugs that you encounter in our website in this repository.